model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Thus, our proposed approach will not be a fully general stubbing solution.
 However, it is technically feasible and relatively clean, and provides benefits over having no stubbing at all (as can be seen in the examples in the first part of this document).

-Furthermore, it can be used as part of a portfolio of stubbing approaches, where users stub local types using conditional compilation (see Alternative #1), and Kani provides a modified version of the standard library with verification-friendly versions of types like `std::vec::Vec`.
+Furthermore, it could be used as part of a portfolio of stubbing approaches, where users stub local types using conditional compilation (see Alternative #1), and Kani provides a modified version of the standard library with verification-friendly versions of types like `std::vec::Vec`.

 ### Alternative #1: Conditional compilation